cisagov/dotgov-home/pages/registration/registration.md

 ## Get another .gov domain

 If you already have a .gov registrar account, [log in](https://domains.dotgov.gov) and then click '_Registration_' > '_Register a domain_'.
-After completing the domain request form, you will also need to [prepare and send an authorization letter](#step-1-prepare-and-send-the-authorization-letter).
+Before doing that, we recommend you first consider [how to choose a great name](#step-0-choose-a-great-name).
+After completing the domain registration form, you will also need to [prepare and send an authorization letter](#step-2-prepare-and-send-the-authorization-letter).

 ***